2kwattz/CareerPilot/README.md

 5. Creating a fully functional dashboard ( Dashboard concept implemented but no functionality implemented in it as of now)
 6. Logout for a single device based on database token deletion yet to be implemented
 7. Logout from all devices yet to be implemented
-8. To add a Sign in with google option
+8. To add a Sign in with google and facebook option
+9. Plans to make it an ecommerce website for selling courses as an additional functionality
+10. Settings tab for dashboard with help section containing Dark/Light mode, User profile etc
-9. As of now only considerable HTML,CSS and Javascript is used to create a functional frontend, But it needs refinement like animations, sliding covers etc when backend is fully functional
+11. As of now only considerable HTML,CSS and Javascript is used to create a functional frontend, But it needs refinement like animations, sliding covers etc when backend is fully functional